Special relativity: Time dilation

-The time lapse between two events is not invariant from one observer to another, but is dependent on the relative speeds of the observers' reference frames (e.g., the twin paradox which concerns a twin who flies off in a spaceship traveling near the speed of light and returns to discover that the non-traveling twin sibling has aged much more, the paradox being that at constant velocity we are unable to discern which twin is non-traveling and which twin travels).
+The time lapse between two events is not invariant from one observer to another, but is dependent on the relative speeds of the observers' reference frames.

 Suppose a clock is at rest in the unprimed system S. The location of the clock on two different ticks is then characterized by Δx = 0.
 To find the relation between the times between these ticks as measured in both systems, (3) can be used to find: